DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 and data protection is focused on the end-user stage.
 I can exemplify the problem with the following simple example:

-Every subject relying on genomic analysis must submit a DNA sample alogn with genetic concent, and the data is prepared in several stages;
+Every subject relying on genomic analysis must submit a DNA sample along with genetic consent, and the data is prepared in several stages;
 1. Sample collection
 2. Sample preperation
 3. Sequencing